aaronriekenberg/rust_hyper/README.md

 Handler threads accept new incoming connections and do all network I/O.  This is all asynchronous thanks to Tokio and Hyper.

-Each handler thread binds a listening TCP socket to accept incoming connections using SO_REUSEPORT for load balancing across handler threads.
+Each handler thread binds a listening TCP socket to accept incoming connections using SO_REUSEPORT for load balancing.

 ### Worker Threads